microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

     AzureOpenAI = "azureopenai"
 ```

-This code defines an enumeration class called `Service` that contains the different AI services that can be used for generating recommendations.
+This code defines an enumeration class called `Service` containing different AI services used for generating recommendations.
 For this example, we will be using the Azure OpenAI service.

 <br/>

 #### Create the Recommendation Engine

 #### 1. Create the Recommendation Engine Module
-We need to create the recommendation engine that will generate AI recommendations based on the task name.
-To do this, we need to create a new Python file called `recommendation_engine.py` in the same folder as your  `app.py` file.
+We need to create a recommendation engine to generate AI recommendations based on the to-do item.
+We need to create a new Python file called `recommendation_engine.py` in the same folder as your  `app.py` file.
 Add the following code to the `recommendation_engine.py` file:

 ```python
 import json